-3.1.17 Pipeline Materials
+3.14 Pipeline Materials

-All pipelines of size equal to or bigger than OD 110 shall be in uPVC or equivalent quality material and those above DN300 shall be ductile iron/steel in the distribution network.
+All pipelines of size equal to or bigger than DN 100 shall be in uPVC or equivalent quality material in the distribution network.
 Pipes of smaller size have been specified as HDPE.
 However, any pipeline of equal or better quality will be acceptable.
 House connections shall be in HDPE.

-The transmission pumping line shall be in uPVC /ductile iron/steel according to the Contract Agreement.
+The transmission pumping line shall be in uPVC /ductile iron/steel according to the Contract agreement.
 Material specifications are given below:

-3.1.17.1 Pipes of Ductile Cast
+3.14.1 Pipes of Ductile Cast